ridhimabrb/Trading-Analyst/README.md

   - LONG → Bullish bias
   - SHORT → Bearish bias
   - NO TRADE → Neutral market conditions

-> Note: A ~54–55% accuracy is expected for short-horizon financial prediction and is statistically meaningful given market noise.
+A ~54–55% accuracy is expected for short-horizon financial prediction and is statistically meaningful given market noise.

----

-## Live Demo

-Deployed using **Streamlit Cloud**

 ---